 Our Life has been truly blessed of God and have we seen and experienced many beautiful things.
 Eight children, 22 grandchildren, 53 great-grandchildren, and 17 great-great-grandchildren.
 Dad & I have been married 72 years as of Aug.
 9, 2019.
 We have truly been BLESSED !

 Memorial Service will be held on Saturday, December 7, 2019 at 1:00pm at Hill Funeral Home in Puyallup.

-To send flowers to the family of Elizabeth Scott, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Elizabeth Scott, please visit Tribute Store